-Gen-Z is very comfortable with collecting and cross-referencing a wide range of information.
+90’s kid is very comfortable with collecting and cross-referencing a wide range of information.
 With a larger percentage of disposable income, they are more demanding and self-aware.
-Their spending power is unquestionable, and brands need to understand their unique needs and how they are shaping the future of what it means to market.
+Their spending power is unquestionable, and brands need to understand their unique needs and how they are shaping the future of digital marketing in china.

 Brands Need to Invest in Micro Influencers